Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - OA_Delayed
-     - A COUNTER Access_Type.

-       At the time of the transaction, the content item was available as Open Access because publisher’s embargo period had expired (delayed Open Access).
+     - A COUNTER Access_Type that is reserved for future use and must not be implemented.
+At the time of the transaction, the content item was available as Open Access because the publisher’s embargo period had expired (delayed Open Access).
      -

    * - OA_Gold
      - A COUNTER Access_Type.
-At the time of the transaction, the content item was immediately and permanently available as open access because an APC (article processing charge) has been paid.
-Content items may be in hybrid publication or fully Open Access publication.
+At the time of the transaction, the content item was available under a Gold Open Access license (content that is immediately and permanently available as Open Access because an article processing charge applies or the publication process was sponsored by a library, society, or other organization).
+Content items may be in hybrid publications or fully Open Access publications.

-       Note that content items offered as delayed Open Access (open after an embargo period) would be classified as OA_Delayed.
+       Note that content items offered as delayed Open Access (open after an embargo period) currently must be classified as Controlled, pending the implementation of OA_Delayed.
      -

    * - OCLC